CAP WINS NATIONAL COMPOSITES "ACE" AWARD!!!! (844) 344-2271 email@example.com

 Terrific story from Cleveland describes a rare success for officials who caught criminals and arrested them for this theft.

-13,000 lbs of iron taken from remote location in Poinciano, FL.
+13,000 lbs of metal from manhole covers taken from remote location in Poinciano, FL.
 Authorities will have city logos stamped on future covers, but is that enough?

-Holes left from iron cover theft endangering children around school and park.
+Holes left from cover theft endangering children around school and park.

 Mexico City spends $30,000,000 pesos in 3 years for replacements due city's manhole cover theft ($2,000,000 USD).
 This does not account for installation, administration, traffic, injuiries, and other associated costs.